nikkelly/microsoftServicesProfile/readme.md

 `connectAll` connect to all services at once

 ## Notes
-- Passwords are stored in the local user environment variable `$env:microsoftConnectionPass` as plain text.
+1. Username and password are stored in the local user environment variable `$env:microsoftConnectionPass` as plain text.
-- Accounts with MFA not currently supported
+2. Accounts with MFA not currently supported